What Is an Operating System?

 Another two releases were done by Microsoft windows 8 which is fully integrated with visual blocks with different colors and looked very attractive also at the same time releases their windows phone OS along with windows 8.

-But lots of users are unhappy with Windows 8 operating system so Microsoft works on that and build a whole new operating system and released windows 10 in 2014 which has all the functionalities of windows 7 also integrated all the new features which are available in windows 8.
+But lots of users are unhappy with Windows 8 operating system so Microsoft works on that and build a whole new operating system and released windows 10 in 2014 which has all the functionalities of Windows 7 and also integrated all the new features which are available in windows 8.

-What are the Good things of An Operating System?
+What are the Good things about An Operating System?

 - The Graphical User Interface or GUI helps many people to use a computer with no prior knowledge of it.
 It provides many Icons, Buttons, and menus for easy navigation.

 - Resource sharing is one of the good services that OS offers.
 We easily share some files from PC to PC with the help of mail or local PC sharing.
-Any media file or document file easily share and even print with printers.
+Any media file or document file is easily shared and even print with printers.

-- OS also helps to store the data and keep it safe from intruders by using some encryption method.
-Only the specific user who had the permission is able to open and use the data.
+- OS also helps to store the data and keep it safe from intruders by using some encryption methods.
+Only the specific user who had permission can open and use the data.

 - The Plug and Play feature enables multiple devices like a Mouse, Keyboard to work with a PC without the need for any additional driver.